 The absurdity of the dogma of faith becomes very apparent if we put Jesus in juxtaposition with it.
-Think of Jesus debating about the essentials of a creed!
-Think of him who cried out: "Woe unto ye... hypocrites, for ye compass land and sea to make one proselyte; and when he is become so, ye make him twofold more a son of hell than yourselves";-think of this honest and simple teacher allowing himself to be inveigled into a hair-splitting discussion on the merits of the doctrine of foreordination, or driving into outer darkness one, pure in life, who rejected all the creeds and ignored all the churches because he felt that he could not do otherwise and not be a hypocrite!
+Think of Jesus debating about the essentials of a Think of him who cried out: "Woe unto creed! ve . . . hypocrites, for ye compass land and sea to make one proselyte; and when he is become so, ve make him twofold more a son of hell than vourselves ";-think of this honest and simple teacher allowing himself to be inveigled into a hairsplitting discussion on the merits of the doctrine of foreordination, or driving into outer darkness one, pure in life, who rejected all the creeds and ignored all the churches because he felt that he could not do otherwise and not be a hypocrite!

 The religious world of to-day has verily departed so far from the revolutionary instructions of the Founder of the Church that his simple declarations cannot be read with emphasis in any of the popular pulpits of the land without causing a palpable wincing throughout the congregation.
-How impossible it is to think of that bold and fervent revolutionist, his soul burning with intensest enthusiasm, armed with the conviction of his sublime mission, his only thought to point out to all the race the true path of life, that all may become as pure and true and exalted as his own ideal - how impossible to think of him splitting hairs over the question whether Socrates, who never knew him but whose life was in some respects like his own, could possibly enter
+How impossible it is to think of that bold and fervent revolutionist, his soul burning with intensest enthusiasm, armed with the conviction of his sublime mission, his only thought to point out to all the race the true path of life, that all may become as pure and true and exalted as his own ideal - how impossible to think of him splitting hairs over the question whether Socrates, who never knew him but whose life was in some respects like his own, could possibly enter the kingdom of heaven, while the last murderer, convicted of sin in his cell the day before the " damnation of his taking off," could by " just believing" become the certain recipient of eternal bliss!
+And yet we know, though Jesus was a veritable heretic and revolutionist, overturning the tables of all the established usages and beliefs of the ecclesiastical organization into which he was born, he was nevertheless positive in his mental attitude toward all ethical problems which confonted him.
+Doctrines of faith he almost flippantly discarded or ignored.
+But doctrines of ethics he aggressively and irresistibly promulgated.
+He taught, indeed, essentials; but not essentials of a confounding creed.
+He taught the essentials of a noble life, of pure thoughts, of a spiritual aspiration that lifts the soul above moral miasmata as a bird's wings transport it to the skies.